jeffdgr8/kotbase/docs/site/remote-sync-gateway.md

 !!! example "Example 20.
 Set logging verbosity"

     ```kotlin
-    Database.log.console.setDomains(LogDomain.REPLICATOR)
-    Database.log.console.level = LogLevel.DEBUG
+    LogSinks.console = ConsoleLogSink(LogLevel.DEBUG, LogDomain.REPLICATOR)
     ```

-For more on troubleshooting with logs, see [Using Logs](using-logs.md).
+For more on troubleshooting with logs, see [Using Logs](new-logging-api.md).

 ### Authentication Errors